 Let me paint you a picture.
 It’s halfway through the work week, or who am I kidding, sometimes it’s Monday.
-I wake up and after saying “Fuck!”, I drag myself out of bed and try to decide if I can get by without a shower.
+I wake up and after saying “Fuck!”, drag myself out of bed and try to decide if I can get by without a shower.
 Then it’s into the closet to stare at my clothes for a while, looking at all the nice things I own, just to pick the same leggings and baggy top I usually wear.
 I kick my gym bag out of the way, cause that is definitely not happening today.. again.

 Go into the bathroom.
 Pat myself on the back for cutting off all my hair.
 Pixie cuts rock!.
 Massage in some gloop, muss it up and I’m done.
 Decide there is no one I want to impress today, so makeup can kiss my butt.

 Go into the kitchen.
 Throw food at the dog and cat so they will shut up.
 Stare blankly at the cabinet and refrigerator and curse myself for putting off a run to the grocery store because binge watching the entire 5th season of Merlin was SO much more important last night.
 Slap some peanut butter on a flour tortilla, call it breakfast and then make the decision that lunch will be courtesy of the vending machine.
 Then head out the door with my shitty mood fully intact.

 And I wonder why I feel so tired and run down all the time.
 Seriously?!?

-I actually do have a method to avoid going through this, and I kick myself every time I don’t use it.
-What can I do to avoid repeating endless days of crawling through the week to make it to Friday?
+I actually do have a secret weapon to avoid going through this, and I kick myself every time I don’t use it.
+What is it you ask?
 Prepping ahead of time.

 I know that answer is not the least bit exciting or sexy, but it does work.
-When I take the time to do it, I’m more pleasant, relaxed, handle curve balls to the schedule better, look nicer, etc., etc.
+Whenever I take the time to plan ahead, then I’m more pleasant, relaxed and able to handle curve balls during the week.